 For CUNY and RF employees who are also students at SPH or other CUNY schools: Your student status supersedes your employee status, and your vaccination records will need to be approved by the Location Vaccine Authority (LVA) liaisons at the campus where you are enrolled.
 You can reach out to the LVA at the campus where you are a student.
 See the LVA roster here.

-- If you are taking in-person classes at SPH in Fall 2021, you must be fully vaccinated.
+- If you are taking in-person classes at SPH in Fall 2021, you must be fully vaccinated by October 7, 2021.
+If you are visiting campus, you must be fully vaccinated prior to your scheduled visit.

 - To upload your vaccination information, go to CUNYfirst, click on the “Vaccination Verification link and indicate the type and date of your last vaccine, upload a copy of your vaccination card and, if vaccinated in New York State, a copy of your New York State Excelsior Pass.